 Customer contributions (reported in FBPQ LR1) relating to indirect costs (including surpluses in customer contributions for direct costs) are treated as allowed revenue in the "DNO final allocation" worksheet in the price control disaggregation model).
 They are allocated to network tiers using the opex cost driver (determined using the "Calc DNO opex allocation" worksheet in the price control disaggregation model).

 102B.
 The DNO Party adjusts the operating costs allocated to each network level - equal to the sum of the operating costs already allocated to network levels in the 2007/2008 RRP and the operating costs allocated in line with the previous paragraph - by multiplying, for each operating cost category, the allocated cost by one minus the capitalisation percentage specified in the table headed “Allocation rules”.
 On the basis of summing this adjusted allocation of operating costs across cost categories for each network level, the DNO Party calculates the share of operating costs of each network level.
 These are denoted as [Expensed proportions].

+102C.
+RRP costs described in the table at 101 above as “Non activity costs and reconciling amounts” shall be allocated as follows:

+Costs described in table 2.6 of the 2007/2008 RRP as “Ofgem licence fees” shall be 100% allocatied directly to the LV services level.

+No other costs contained in “Non activity costs and reconciling amounts” shall be directly allocated.

+The remaining costs, which are not directly allocated to a network tier, shall not be allocated.